MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 ## <a name="filtering"></a>Filtering

 Filtering provides a more advanced and versatile way to control which records are included in a list, report, or XMLport.
-There are two major differences between searching and filtering, as described in the table below.
+There are two major differences between searching and filtering, as described in the following table.

 || **Searching** | **Filtering** |
 |--|----------|------------|
 | **Applicable Fields** | Searches across all fields that are visible on the page. | Filters one or more fields individually, selecting from any field on the table, including fields that aren't visible on the page. |
 | **Matching** | Displays records with fields that match the search text, no matter the text's case or placement in the field. | Displays records where the field exactly matches the filter, including the text's case, unless special filter symbols are entered.

 Filtering enables you to display records for specific accounts or customers, dates, amounts, and other information by specifying filter criteria.
 Only records that match the criteria are displayed on the list or included in the report, batch job, or XMLport.
-If you specify criteria for multiple fields, then only records that match all criteria will be displayed.
+If you specify criteria for multiple fields, then only records that match all criteria are displayed.

 For lists, the filters are displayed on a filter pane that appears to the left of the list when you activate it.
 For reports, batch jobs, and XMLports, the filters are visible directly on the request page.